Are Blue-Light-Blocking Glasses Great or a Gimmick?

 We know what you’re probably thinking: “Could wearing blue-light-blocking glasses let me have my iPad and get my shut-eye too?”
 The short answer: maybe.
 The long answer?
 It's not just the glasses that have anti-blue light magic.

-How Blue Light Affects Our Slee
+How Blue Light Affects Our Sleep

 Our sleep-wake cycle is a circadian rhythm, one of the many physical, mental, and behavioral changes that happen in our bodies during a roughly 24-hour cycle.
 And it's highly sensitive to the presence and absence of light.
 Here's how it works: